jeeves2001/jeeves2001.github.io/_drafts/DockerPi.md

+layout: post
+title: Some articles are just so short that we've to make the footer stick
+categories: Miscellaneous

 Been playing with Docker on a spare Pi for a while, currently it runs Portainer, PiHole and a NGINX web server hosting a basic HTML page with links to all the services running on the network (so I don't have to remember all their IP addresses!).

 Inspired by [this](https://youtu.be/a6mjt8tWUws) youtube video I decided to see if I could rebuild all the services I run onto a single Raspberry Pi 4, that is also my primary media centre.